-The American Academy of Opthalmology (AAO) urges public to protect eyes from the sun’s damaging UV rays.
-Sunglasses are more than a bold statement; they are a smart healthy choice.
-Long term, exposure to the sun without proper protection can increase risk of eye disease such as cataract, macular degeneration, growth on the eye and rare form of eye cancer (5).
+The American Academy of Opthalmology (AAO) encourages people to protect their eyes from the sun's harmful UV rays.
+Sunglasses are more than just a fashion statement; they are also a wise and healthy choice.
+Long-term sun exposure without adequate protection can increase the risk of eye disease such as cataract, macular degeneration, eye growth, and a rare form of eye cancer.

 While short-term exposure can also damage the eyes.
 Sun reflecting off water can cause a painful sunburn on the front part of the eye, called photokeratitis.
-It causes redness, blurry vision, sensitivity to bright light, and in rare cases, even temporary vision loss (5).
+It causes redness, blurry vision, sensitivity to bright light, and in rare cases, even temporary vision loss.

-The good news is that prevention is simple: Wear sunglasses that block 99 to 100 percent of both UVA and UVB radiation (5).
+The good news is that prevention is simple: Wear sunglasses that block 99 to 100 percent of both UVA and UVB radiation.

 Smoking is not only bad for your lungs.
 It can hurt your eyes, as well.
-Smoking increases your risk of eye diseases like macular degeneration and cataracts (1).
+Smoking increases your risk of eye diseases like macular degeneration and cataracts.

 Eye care in conclusion

-People usually take eyesight for granted in fact health in general, only when we started to loss the ability then we started to really take care of it.
-Start now to take care of your eyes by doing the above, also if you always on the screen you may also, gives your eyes a break every 20 minutes by looking at 20 feet away for 20 seconds.
-If you have family history of problem with eye, make sure to do comprehensive dilate eye exam regularly.
-While if you wear contact, make sure to disinfect your contact lenses and replace them regularly.
-Also do not forget to wash your hands before you touch your eyes and face especially in this COVID19 situation (1).
+People usually take their eyesight and health for granted; it was only when we began to lose the ability that we began to take it seriously.
+Start taking care of your eyes now by doing the above.
+If you are constantly looking at a screen, you can also give your eyes a break every 20 minutes by looking 20 feet away for 20 seconds.
+If you have a family history of eye problems, schedule a comprehensive dilate eye exam on a regular basis.
+If you wear contact lenses, make sure to disinfect them and replace them on a regular basis.
+Also, remember to wash your hands before touching your eyes or face

 In this fast-changing world that we are in today, people want things to be done quick and always ready!
 People use various kind of devices and gadgets to speed up process of doing work.
 Initially, computer was built not for the sake of email and doing work, but it is actually to calculate and tabulate census for United States of America population since the population has grown bigger, it was started with a machine sort of punch card machine in 1880, where due to this the government save about $5 million in order to tabulate the census.
 From that sort of punch card machine, Alan Turing then presents another universal machine which capable of computing anything that is computable, the central concept of modern computer today is based on his ideas.
 Few years later, in 1939 Hewlet – Packard is founded by David Packard and Bill Hewlett in California, until today the computer that we are using is evolve from time to time, to the small smartphone on our hands that is capable of doing so many thing just like the bulky desktop (1).